HobnobMancer/cazy_webscraper/README.md

 Options are written in alphabetical order.

 `email` - \[REQUIRED\] User email address.
 This is required by NCBI Entrez for querying the Entrez server.
+**Email address is not required when printing out the citation and version number information**

 `--cache_dir` - Path to cache dir to be used instead of default cache dir path.